sfuhrm/logwebconfig/README.md

 #### Pros and cons

 The advantages of configuring the log levels at runtime are:
 * Changes get active promptly.
-No need to copy files to many servers in a cluster.
+No need to copy config files to many servers in a cluster.
 * Changes get active smoothly.
 No need to restart applications.
 * Changes can be configured easily.
 No long XML, JSON or properties files.
-* Changes can be toggled while reading the code.
-No need to fine-configure every logger at deploy time.
 * Safe configuration.
 No risk of logging configuration files to be malformed.

 The disadvantages are: